-If this is your first accident, finding coverage with a new insurer may not be as tough.
+Finding coverage with a new insurer may not be as tough if this is your first accident.
 Taking the time to shop around and compare the finest auto insurance providers will help you locate a policy that meets your needs and fits within your budget without increasing your costs.

-However, if you are convicted of a significant driving infraction, like driving while intoxicated (DUI), your options may be limited.
-On the other hand, your insurance carrier can submit an SR-22 (Statement of Responsibility) with the DMV.
+However, your options may be limited if you are convicted of a significant driving infraction, like driving while intoxicated (DUI).
+On the other hand, your insurance carrier can submit an SR-22 (Statement of Responsibility) to the DMV.

 The SR-22 certifies that you have the bare minimum insurance coverage required by your state.
-However, keep in mind that not all insurance companies give the option of filing an SR-22, and the majority of them will not insure drivers who have lost their driver’s license.
+However, remember that not all insurance companies allow filing an SR-22, and most of them will not insure drivers who have lost their driver’s licenses.